 How To Install Artificial Grass In Yard In San Diego?

 Artificial grass is becoming increasingly popular amongst homeowners.
 It’s a great way to add color and life to your front yard, but it’s important to ensure you install it properly so that it looks its best.
-Here are 7 tips to help you install artificial grass in your yard:
+Here are 7 tips to help for installing artificial turf in your yard or patio:

 - Before ordering your artificial grass, be sure to accurately measure the area you plan on covering.
 This will ensure that you buy enough material for the project and that there is no need for cutting or patching once installed.

-- Make sure all debris is removed from the surface of where the artificial turf will be laid down, such as rocks, weeds, roots and other organic matter.
+- Make sure all debris is removed from the surface of where the synthetic grass will be laid down, such as rocks, weeds, roots and other organic matter.
 It is also important to make sure the area is level so that the grass lays flat and does not have any bumps or dips.

-- Artificial turf needs proper drainage in order for it to drain properly and last longer.
-Install a layer of gravel, soil, sand or crushed rock beneath the artificial turf to allow water to pass through and away from your home’s foundation.
+- Artificial grass needs proper drainage in order for it to drain properly and last longer.
+Install a layer of gravel, soil, sand or crushed rock beneath the artificial grass to allow water to pass through and away from your home’s foundation.

 - To help keep weeds out of your artificial grass, lay down a weed barrier cloth over the area before installation.
 This will ensure that weeds do not grow up through the artificial turf.